flairNLP/flair/resources/docs/HUNFLAIR2_TUTORIAL_3_TRAINING_NER.md

 This part of the tutorial shows how you can train your own biomedical named entity recognition models using state-of-the-art pretrained Transformers embeddings.

-For this tutorial, we assume that you're familiar with the [base types](/resources/docs/TUTORIAL_1_BASICS.md) of Flair and how [transformers_word embeddings](https://flairnlp.github.io/docs/tutorial-training/how-to-train-sequence-tagger).
+For this tutorial, we assume that you're familiar with the [base types](https://flairnlp.github.io/docs/tutorial-basics/basic-types) of Flair and how [transformers_word embeddings](https://flairnlp.github.io/docs/tutorial-training/how-to-train-sequence-tagger).
-You should also know how to [load a corpus](/resources/docs/TUTORIAL_6_CORPUS.md).
+You should also know how to [load a corpus](https://flairnlp.github.io/docs/tutorial-training/how-to-load-prepared-dataset).

 ## Train a biomedical NER model from scratch
-Here is example code for a biomedical NER model trained over `NCBI_DISEASE` corpus, using word embeddings and flair embeddings based on biomedical abstracts from PubMed and full-texts from PMC.
+Here is example code for a biomedical NER model trained over `NCBI_DISEASE` corpus using Transformer word embeddings and focusing on one entity type only.
 ```python
 from flair.datasets import NCBI_DISEASE